twbs/bootstrap-sass/README.md

 ::Sass::Script::Number.precision = [10, ::Sass::Script::Number.precision].max
 ```

-There is [no way to set precision yet](https://github.com/hcatlin/libsass/issues/287) in libsass.
+Precision option is now available in libsass, but it has not made into node-sass yet.

 #### JS and fonts